Alan Trejo Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to rank 15th in baseball in home runs allowed (19 total, 1.1 per game).
+- Pirates pitchers combine to give up 20 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Velasquez (1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.
+- Oviedo makes the start for the Pirates, his fourth of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts in 18 1/3 innings pitched.

-- In his last appearance on Thursday against the St. Louis Cardinals, the righty threw six scoreless innings while surrendering three hits.
+- In his last appearance on Saturday, the right-hander tossed seven innings against the St. Louis Cardinals, giving up one earned run while surrendering six hits.

-- The 30-year-old has an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.